waqasahmad-developer/Ridge_Regression/README.md

 # Ridge_Regression
-This repository contains the implementation of Ridge Regression and demonstrates how the Ridge Regression helps us in reducing the loss function.
+This project explores regression techniques including linear regression and ridge regression, applied to both single-variable and multi-variable datasets.
+It features implementation of gradient descent for parameter optimization.
+Additionally, the project includes visualizations that demonstrate the behavior of the loss function, clearly showing how it converges towards zero during training.